yacinediaf/notifyme/README.md

 This package allows you to notify your users through the firebase cloud messaging technique in order to notify them using there device notification on both IOS or ANDROID with ease.

+Before start working with this package it is recommended to read the following article to know how things works under the hood.
+[Notify me!
+Using Laravel and FCM.](https://medium.com/@yacine.superieut/notify-me-using-laravel-and-fcm-fd5d3caccaaa)

 ## Requirements

 You need to have laravel sanctum installed.